topfunky/r-tennis-win-probability/README.md

 # Tennis In-Game Win Probability with R

 An experiment in building an in-game win probability model for tennis matches.
+Uses [XGBoost](https://xgboost.ai).

 ## Sample match